Lap Band Surgery - Fort Worth, Mansfield & Plano

 - Chronic pancreatitis (inflammation of the pancreas)

-Lap band is performed using a laparoscopic under a dose of general anesthesia and takes about 45 minutes.
+Laparoscopic adjustable gastric banding surgery is performed under general anesthesia and takes about 45 minutes.
 The procedure involves making 3 to 5 small incisions of about 1 inch.
-During the procedure, a small camera into one of incisions.
-Other incisions allow to insert the surgical instruments and to appropriately place the band.
-The gastric band is placed around the upper part of the stomach and set into position with a suture thread.
+A camera and surgical instruments are used to accurately position the band around the upper part of the stomach and set into position with a suture thread.
 The port is then placed in the wall of the abdomen and sutured in place.
+The adjustable band allows doctors to modify the tightness over time, ensuring optimal weight loss results while maintaining patient comfort and safety.
+As a laparoscopic procedure, Lap Band surgery involves smaller incisions, reduced scarring, and typically faster recovery compared to traditional open surgeries.

 Risks & Complications